Graston Technique for Sprain or Strain

 This Graston Technique you may even see some slight bruising.
 If you’re bruised after every session, it means your therapist is using too much force.
 Treatment typically lasts four to five weeks when you have two treatment sessions each week.

 Post-treatment soreness is nothing to be alarmed about as this is normal.
 In addition to bruising, you may notice petechiae, which are small red dots in the area that was treated.
 Petechiae are also normal and usually go away on their own.
-If you’re concerned, ask your physical therapist.
+If you’re concerned, ask your top physical therapist in Brooklyn.